sehunkeem/quant-strat-live-performance/README.md

 # Quant Strategy - Live Performance Tracking

-This repository demonstrates a live market-neutral quantitative trading strategy I have been running in the cryptocurrency market since January 31, 2025.
+This repository demonstrates a live market-neutral quantitative portfolio management strategy I have been running in the cryptocurrency market since January 31, 2025.
 Performance metrics and plots are automatically updated on a daily basis.

 ---